cado-security/product-help/docs/cado/deploy/azure/azure-deploy.md

 To set up Cado in Azure you can deploy via our Terraform script.
 The Terraform script automates the process of configuring the platform stack.

 If you have signed up for a Free Trial or are working with the Cado Sales team already, you should receive the following pieces of information:
-- a link to the Cado VHD image
+- a link to the Cado image
 - the latest Cado Terraform module (**azure.zip**) for deploying into Azure, or clone from https://github.com/cado-security/Deployment-Templates/tree/main/azure

 If you have not received the above items, reach out to sales@cadosecurity.com for more details or retrieve from our [public update information](https://cado-public.s3.amazonaws.com/cado_updates_json_v2.json).